-This game doesn’t cost anything, can be played both remotely and in-office, and offers a great way to learn about various team members’ areas of interest outside work.
+This game doesn't cost anything, can be played remotely and in-office, and offers a great way to learn about various team members' areas of interest outside work.
 It is best suited for small teams of 6 to 10.
-It is a half an hour to one hour activity and will lead to laughter and camaraderie amongst the team at the end of the game.
+It is a half an hour to one-hour activity and will lead to laughter and camaraderie at the end of the game.

 In remote teams, teammates get on a video call.
 The facilitator opens a sheet on a digital whiteboard on their computer and shares their screen while employees guess the answers via live voting.
 The facilitator follows along when each answer is guessed and enters answers in the empty column.

-This activity allows team members to learn more about each other on a personal level.
-This game especially helps in introducing new members to the teams and connecting teammates who have a greater age difference.
+This activity allows team members to learn more about each other personally.
+This game especially helps introduce new members to the teams and connect teammates who have a greater age difference.